-We can use ACL2s to help us discover an appropriate lemma (of course we need to perform contract completion).
+We can use ACL2s to help us discover an appropriate lemma.
 Since we keep adding to res during the loop, we expect an expression of the form (+ ... res).
-We are adding n each time through the loop, so we should get something like (+ (\ n ...) res).
+We are adding n each time through the loop, so we should get something like (+ ( n ...) res).
 How many times do we add n?
-At the beginning of the loop it is m, but at an arbitrary point during the loop we have already gone through cnt iterations, so there should be (- m cnt) iterations left.
+At the end of the loop, assuming sip-multiply-loop was called from sip-multiply, it is m, but at an arbitrary point during the loop we have gone through cnt iterations, so there should be (- m cnt) iterations left.
 So, we can try the following.